MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

 >
 > [GitHub Codespaces](https://github.com/features/codespaces) offers a free plan with a fixed amount of usage per month.
 If you need to free up more space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespace that you no longer need.

-To create a Teams notification bot with GitHub Codespaces, follow these steps.
+To create a Teams notification bot with GitHub Codespaces, follow these steps:

 1. Select the following button to open GitHub Codespaces.